gracelang/language/standardPrelude/standard.md

 ```

 The above two examples are equivalent.
 Remember that layout matters; the
-whole conditional should be written on one line if it fits, but
+whole conditional can be written on one line if it fits, but
 otherwise should be broken across lines as shown.

 The `else` part of the conditional statement is optional;